Does my child need chiropractic care?

-Natural childbirth has come to mean many different things, but for the purpose of this article let’s keep it simple and say that it is a drug-free, vaginal delivery.
-Even with no pitocin, no epidural, the mother walking regularly to help the contractions, and no extraction methods being used, childbirth causes stress to a still developing spine.
+Natural childbirth has come to mean many different things, but let’s keep it simple and say that it is a drug-free, vaginal delivery.
+Even with no pitocin, no epidural, the mother walking regularly to help the contractions, and no extraction methods being used, childbirth causes stress to a developing spine.

-Add to this the improper lifting of the child out of a car seat or during a diaper changing; and minor spinal traumas are occurring that affect the spine and nervous system causing common newborn health complaints:
+Add to this the improper lifting of the child out of a car seat or during a diaper changing can cause minor spinal traumas that affect the spine and nervous system causing common newborn health complaints.

 Even a minor spinal trauma will affect the nervous system and interfere with your child’s normal healthy function.

 When a child first learns to stand up they tend to use a coffee table, a couch, mom or dad’s fingers, whatever is in reach to pull themselves to their feet.
 Once they’re up there, how do they get down?
 That’s right; they plop down onto their bottom and crawl away.

 When they’re starting to take their first few venturous steps toward walking they stand next to the table or couch, wobble back and forth a little bit, take one or two hesitant steps toward the middle of the room and, once again, plop onto their bottom.
 In some instances, the child doesn’t make it far enough away from the table or chair and hits their head on furniture.